oriel-github/Machine-Learning-Classifications/README.md

 - Gradient-Boosted Decision Trees

 ### Evaluation Metric
-Once we trained the models, we use scikit-learn's GridSearchCV() to optimize model parameters based on roc-auc
+Once we trained the models, we use scikit-learn's GridSearchCV() to optimize parameters based on roc-auc
 Basically 2 optimizations are to be done:
 - The GridSearchCV().best_estimator_ attribute finds estimator's best parameters vis a vis roc-auc
 - We define find_best_model() to select the best of the best, best estimator among the estimator 'finalists'